 There are actually several types of clasps out there, and they make more difference than you might think.
 While some clasps are more durable than others, the main difference is in ease of use.
 Style plays a big role, but size does, too.
 As you’d expect, larger clasps are easier to use but can be a bit less comfortable to wear.

 The lobster-style clasp, for example, is an easy one to use.
 As the name suggests, it looks like a lobster claw, where it has a small toggle to open the “claw” and slide it into the holding piece.
 For that reason, it’s one of the most popular choices.
-Plenty of other choices exist, like the hook and eye, spring ring and even magnetic clasps.
+Plenty of other choices exist, like the hook and eye clasp, spring ring and even magnetic clasps.
 Consider your dexterity when purchasing a chain and take the clasp into account.
 While plenty are easy, some designs are a nightmare.
+Look for something that latches easily and with minimal frustration.

 The Pendant

 Sometimes referred to as an ornament, the pendant is any designed piece that is attached to the bottom of your necklace.
-If we’re splitting hairs, the pendant is what differentiates a necklace from simply a chain.
+Essentially, a pendant is the centerpiece of a necklace.
+If we’re splitting hairs, the pendant is the embellishment that differentiates a necklace from simply a chain or a choker.
 While the chain has both the chain and clasp, there’s no attached pendant.
 Pendants are great for adding ornamentation and make for a more exciting everyday necklace.

 That’s really all there is to it!
 Necklaces are great for their simplicity.
 There are a few moving parts, and adding them to any outfit is easy.
 What’s not to love?